Oprah's Book Club: Influence

 In a 2014 paper by economist Craig L. Garthwaite published in American Economic Journal: Applied Economics, it was reported that while the book club increased sales of individual titles in the list, it caused a short-term overall decrease in sales for the book industry as a whole after each selection was announced.
 Since Oprah's selections were longer and more difficult classics that demanded greater time and energy to read, those people who were reading Oprah's books were not buying their usual fare of genre books: "there were statistically significant decreases for mysteries and action/adventure novels.
 Romances also saw a sales decline," following an Oprah endorsement.
 In the 12 weeks following an endorsement, "weekly adult fiction book sales decreased by a statistically significant 2.5 percent."

 Critical reception

 The club has received critical commentaries from the literary community.

 Scott Stossel, an editor at The Atlantic, wrote:

 There is something so relentlessly therapeutic, so consciously self-improving about the book club that it seems antithetical to discussions of serious literature.
 Literature should disturb the mind and derange the senses; it can be palliative, but it is not meant to be the easy, soothing one that Oprah would make it.

+According to Alyson Miller, Winfrey’s role in publicly endorsing a series of literary frauds, including James Frey, Herman Rosenblat's Angel at the Fence (planned to be published in 2009 but cancelled) and Margaret B. Jones' Love and Consequences (2008), highlights how literary value is shaped by celebrity endorsement, market forces, and mass media rather than elite institutions alone.
+Fake memoir scandals are according to Miller revealing because many achieved enormous commercial success before exposure, demonstrating the power of the "Oprah Effect," whereby book club selections gain instant authority and visibility.
+Much of Winfrey’s promoted literature centred on trauma, survival, and marginalised identities, aligning literary prestige with moral seriousness and ethical consumption.

+Similarly, academic writer Anne Rothe contends that Winfrey’s book club and talk show helped transform misery memoirs of autobiographical suffering into a morally elevated, commercially successful genre.
+She discusses Winfrey in the context of popular trauma culture and argues that daytime talk shows like Oprah turn personal suffering into "trauma kitsch"—a melodramatic, commodified representation of pain and victimhood that mirrors the sensational structure of modern media narratives.
+Rothe places Oprah’s show alongside other mass-media genres to show how victimhood and suffering are packaged as spectacle, contributing to cultural patterns that shape how audiences consume stories of trauma and identity in American society.